Bells Are Ringing (musical): Productions

-The original Broadway production, directed by Jerome Robbins and choreographed by Robbins and Bob Fosse, opened on November 29, 1956 at the Shubert Theatre, where it ran for slightly more than two years before transferring to the Alvin Theatre, for a total run of 924 performances.
+The original Broadway production, directed by Jerome Robbins and choreographed by Robbins and Bob Fosse, opened on November 29, 1956, at the Shubert Theatre, where it ran for slightly more than two years before transferring to the Alvin Theatre, for a total run of 924 performances.
 It starred Judy Holliday as Ella and Sydney Chaplin as Jeff Moss.
 It also featured Jean Stapleton as Sue Summers, Eddie Lawrence as Sandor, George S. Irving, Jack Weston, Peter Gennaro, and Donna Sanders.
 Scenic and Costume design was by Raoul Pène Du Bois and the lighting design was by Peggy Clark.
 During her vacation, Holliday was replaced briefly by Betty Garrett.
 The original cast album was released by Columbia Records.
 In the Metro-Goldwyn-Mayer film adaptation of the same name, Holliday reprised her role as Ella with Dean Martin as Jeff.

-The West End production opened on November 14, 1957 at the Coliseum, where it ran for 292 performances.
+The West End production opened on November 14, 1957, at the Coliseum, where it ran for 292 performances.
 The cast included Janet Blair as Ella Peterson, George Gaynes as Jeff Moss, Jean St. Clair as Sue Summers, Eddie Molloy as Sandor, and Allyn McLerie as Gwynne Smith.

-The Australian production opened April 5, 1958 at the Princess Theatre, Melbourne.
-Produced by Garnet H. Carroll and starring Shani Wallis as Ella Peterson, Bruce Trent, Gábor Baraker and Kay Eklund.
-The production was not a financial success as did not tour.
+The Australian production opened April 5, 1958, at the Princess Theatre, Melbourne.
+Produced by Garnet H. Carroll and starring Shani Wallis as Ella Peterson, Bruce Trent, Gábor Baraker, and Kay Eklund.
+The production was not a financial success as it did not tour.

 A Mexican production opened in 1958 at the Teatro del Bosque in Mexico City.
 The cast included Silvia Pinal as Ella Peterson.
-It was the first musical comedy opened in Latin America.
+It was the first musical comedy to open in Latin America.

-The show was revised for a production at the Menzies Hotel in Sydney, Australia, opening March 19, 1968 and closing May 4, 1968.
+The show was revised for a production at the Menzies Hotel in Sydney, Australia, opening March 19, 1968, and closing May 4, 1968.
 In order to cut the show down to 90 minutes, director Jon Ewing removed the song-writing dentist character, Dr Kitchell, and his song "The Midas Touch".
 Ewing wrote updated lyrics for "Drop That Name" and added "Better Than a Dream".
-The cast included Nancye Hayes as Ella Peterson, Doug Kingsman as Jeff Moss, Judith Roberts as Sue, Reg Gorman as Sandor, Rex McClenaghan as Francis, and Phil Jay as Inspector Barnes, with Peter Noble, Julie Haslehurst and Brian Tucker.
+The cast included Nancye Hayes as Ella Peterson, Doug Kingsman as Jeff Moss, Judith Roberts as Sue, Reg Gorman as Sandor, Rex McClenaghan as Francis, and Phil Jay as Inspector Barnes; with Peter Noble, Julie Haslehurst, and Brian Tucker.